henpemaz/Rain-Meadow/Readme.md

 You can choose to copy the build into your game manually, or go through some setup to speed up development productivity.

-The project builds into the `Mod\` folder, you can create a symbolic link from the game files of your choosing to redirect to the folder:
+Just like the project installation section, the project builds to the `\Mod` directory, you can use this to create a symbolic link from the game files of your choosing to redirect to the folder:

 - Open cmd.exe as Administrator
 - Type (or copy) ```mklink /D "[GameDirectory]\RainWorld_Data\StreamingAssets\mods\rainmeadow" "[ProjectDirectory]\Mod"```